Nick Mosby requests twice as much as colleagues to attend MACo conference

 Reserving a $539-a-night room in Ocean City, the Council President will attend the annual government conference in style.
 His request was 186% above the $325 per diem lodging-and-meal rate.

-Above: Nick Mosby poses in 2021 in his ceremonial chair at the Council Chambers.
+Above: Nick Mosby poses in his ceremonial chair at City Hall.
 (Office of the President)

 “Taking Care of Business” will be the theme of this summer’s Maryland Association of Counties (MACo) conference in Ocean City.
 Baltimore politicians are attending, but they’re not all taking care of travel reimbursements the same way.